 If your condition warrants, we may use taping as a part of your rehabilitation or corrective therapy.

 This method is used to help normalize the function of muscles and other connective tissues.
 Kineso taping uses elastic tape rather than the rigid tape traditionally used in sports medicine.
-The elastic properties of this tape help in many ways:

 - Improve contraction of a weakened muscle

 - Lessen edema (swelling) through aiding the lymphatic syregenerative

 - Minimize post-traumatic or post-surgical bruising through improved circulation

 - Help mobilize scar tissue by enhancing glide between tissue layers

 - Help correct joint mechanics through aiding muscle function around the joint

 - Relieve pain by activating the natural analgesic syregenerative in our skin receptors

 In addition, kinesio tape can also be used in pregnant women who suffer from low back pain, with good results.